 The non-residents are not included even they died in Türkiye, since 2018.
 Before 2018, information on residence of country and NUTS2 of non-residents are unknown.
 The information of citizenship by country is available.

-For only 2022 data transmission of non-residents, data has been deriven from Death Notification System by the information of abroad country, instead of citizenship.
+Beginning from reference year 2022 data transmission of non-residents done, which the data have been deriven from Death Notification System by the information of abroad country, instead of citizenship.
+NUTS2 information of non-residents are unknown.

 18.4.4.
 Validation of the coverage